German-born Palestine-raised composer

 to work on Broadway musicals.

-French-born Jean-Jacques Perrey moved to the same in 1960 and, influenced by
+French-born Jean-Jacques Perrey moved to the same place in 1960 and, influenced by

 Pierre Schaeffer's "musique concrete", began to compose music by cutting and